mikebd/go-make-log/README.md

 # go-make-log

 Generate fake application log files (e.g. as input to log processors).
+This can be used to stress test the REST `/var/log` reader [go-read-var-log](https://github.com/mikebd/go-read-var-log).

 For safety, this will not overwrite an existing file.